Information economy – building the cathedral

 New Media Literacies website

-Posted by jerry on February 21st, 2007 — Posted in Journal, New media, Technology, Writing
+Posted by Jerry on February 21st, 2007 — Posted in Journal, New media, Technology, Writing

 MIT’s New Media Literacies website is integrating new media into education for K-12 students.
 The siteΒ makes good use of participatory technologies – blogs, Flickr, and so on to stimulate students.
 And it showcases free videos and student activities.
 One of the best introductions I’ve seen to video-blogging or vblogs is the tutorial by Steve Garfield, John Barth, Jason Crow and Four Eyed Monsters on Flickr